damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 D4 Should we ask for 8TB HGST drives instead of Seagate since they seem [more reliable](https://www.backblaze.com/blog/hard-drive-reliability-stats-q1-2016/).

 D5 Is it a good idea to have a boot drive or should we use [PXE boot](https://en.wikipedia.org/wiki/Preboot_Execution_Environment) every time it starts?

+D6 Should we go for the 3700 series SSD or save some money and go for the 3600 series?
+Both for the normal and the SQL servers?

 # Memory